This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-Acorns and Robinhood serve distinctly different investing styles.
-Acorns excels at automated, passive investing with its signature round-up feature and robo-advisor portfolios, while Robinhood caters to active traders seeking commission-free access to individual stocks, options, and cryptocurrencies.
-Your choice depends on whether you prefer hands-off automation or direct control over your investments.
+Acorns and Robinhood attract fundamentally different investors.
+Acorns automates everything with round-ups and robo-advisor portfolios, while Robinhood gives you commission-free access to individual stocks, options, and crypto.
+Pick based on whether you want hands-off simplicity or direct control.

 Acorns Investing App 3